What is Analog and Digital FPV VTX Systems?

 In general, higher power equates to greater range.Typically, 25mW provides enough range for the majority of racing circuits and is great for indoor flying and flying with others.
 High-power VTXs should be avoided when flying in a group because they can interfere with other pilots’ video feeds and make it challenging to fly together.
 Pilots must run 25mW VTXs for the majority of racing events.

-Hers of Best FPV VTX
+Recommendation of Best FPV VTX from different FPV system

 The following will discuss the ideal VTX for each FPV system, HDZero, Walksnail, DJI and Analog Video Transmitters, in this part according to the various applications.